thquad/learn-angular/src/documentation/NgRx/reducers.md

 })
 ```

-The benefit of using `createFeature()` is a simplified syntax when providing the state...
+The benefit of using `createFeature()` is a simplified syntax when providing the state, as well as generated selectors based on the state properties.

 ```typescript
 // with createReducer